A New Method for Identifying Methane Sources in Cities

 Source: Quantification of methane emissions in Hamburg using a network of FTIR spectrometers and an inverse modeling approach

-- Methane: A potent greenhouse gas resulting from human activities, known for its significant contribution to global warming.
+- Metaan: A potent greenhouse gas resulting from human activities, known for its significant contribution to global warming.

 - Emission maps: Spatial representations of greenhouse gas emissions in a specific area, used for understanding and managing emissions.